asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 # Overview

 This repository contains the replication files for the congressional bills experiment.
-The code is a combination of Python and R scripts, organized by workflow step.
-Each step serves a specific function in the data preparation, modeling, and evaluation processes:
+The code is a combination of Python and R scripts, labeled by their order in the workflow.

 1. **Data Cleaning:** Downloads and cleans the congressional bills data, creating a sample of 10,000 bills.
-2. **Prompt Creation:** Generates 24 prompts per bill using 12 prompt strategies and 2 models.
+2. **Prompt Creation, LLM Querying, and Response Decoding:**
-3. **Querying and Decoding LLM Responses:**
+   - **2.1** Generates 24 prompts per bill using 12 prompt templates and 2 models.
-   - **3.1** Queries LLMs to predict the major topic of each bill.
+   - **2.2** Queries LLMs to predict the major topic of each bill.
-   - **3.2** Downloads LLM responses.
+   - **2.3** Downloads LLM responses.
-   - **3.3** Decodes LLM responses and merges them with the corresponding bill and prompt metadata.
+   - **2.4** Decodes LLM responses and merges them with the corresponding bill and prompt metadata.
 4. **Simulation Runs & Model Evaluation:**
-   - **4.1 and 4.2** Fit regression models using major topic labels, with the major topic on the LHS and the RHS.
+   - **3.1 and 3.2** Fit regression models using major topic labels, with the major topic on the LHS and the RHS.
-   - **4.3 and 4.4** Estimate regression coefficients, bias, normalized bias, MSE, and coverage relative to human-annotated major topics for regressions with proxy on the LHS and  RHS.
+   - **3.3 and 3.4** Estimate regression coefficients, bias, normalized bias, MSE, and coverage relative to human-annotated major topics for regressions with proxy on the LHS and  RHS.
 5. **Figure and Table Generation:** Produces visualizations and summary tables for the results.
-   - **5.1** Estimates LLM prediction errors for each combination of prompt and model.
+   - **4.1** Estimates LLM prediction errors for each combination of prompt and model.
-   - **5.2** Plots: Distribution of bills over years, unique LLM major topics vs. prompt.
+   - **4.2** Plots the distribution of bills over years, unique LLM major topics vs. prompt, and accuracy of LLM predictions.
-   - **5.3 and 5.4** Generate figures and tables for regressions with proxy on the LHS and  RHS.
+   - **4.3 and 4.4** Generate figures and tables for regressions with proxy on the LHS and  RHS.

 # Experiment Replication